Ksenia Monko

 Ksenia Ivanovna Monko (Ксения Ивановна Монько; born 8 February 1992) is a former competitive ice dancer for Russia.
 Alongside Kirill Khaliavin, she is the 2011 World Junior champion, a two-time (2009–10, 2010–11) Junior Grand Prix Final champion, and the 2015 Russian national silver medalist.

 Personal life

 Ksenia Ivanovna Monko was born 8 February 1992 in Kirov, Kirov Oblast.
 She is the younger sister of Russian ice dancer Maria Monko.
 Ksenia married Kirill Khaliavin on 10 June 2017 in Kirov, Russia.
-Their son was born in October of 2020.
+Their son was born in October 2020.

-In February of 2022, following the Russian invasion of Ukraine, Monko and her family relocated indefinitely to Spain.
+In February 2022, following the Russian invasion of Ukraine, Monko and her family relocated indefinitely to Madrid, Spain.

 Career

 Early career

 Ksenia Monko began skating at age four and switched to ice dance early, at age five.
 Her first coach was Svetlana Tamrieva.

 Monko teamed up with Khaliavin in 2000.
 They trained in Kirov before problems with ice time led them to move to Rostov in 2005.
 They relocated with their coach to Moscow in May 2009.

 During the 2009–10 season, they won the Junior Grand Prix Final and the Russian Junior title.
 They took the bronze at the 2010 World Junior Championships.

 During the 2010–11 season, Monko/Khaliavin won their second JGP Final title, and followed that up with their second Russian Junior title.
 They won gold at the 2011 World Junior Championships.